giantswarm/cluster-cleaner/README.md

 # cluster-cleaner

 This operator is intended to automate deletion of giant swarm workload test clusters.
-By default your cluster will be deleted after 10 hours.
+By default your cluster will be deleted after default TTL is reached (4 hours).

 ## how to prevent cluster from being deleted